-Key audit matter How our audit addressed the matter Existence and Valuation of Financial Assets and Completeness of Financial Liabilities Refer to Note 6: Financial Assets and Note 8: F inancial Liabilities We focused our audit effort on the existence and valuation of the Company's financial assets and the completeness of the Company's financial liabilities as they represent the most significant driver of the Company's Net Tangible Assets and Profit.
+Key audit matter

+How our audit addressed the matter

+Existence and Valuation of Financial Assets and Completeness of Financial Liabilities Refer to Note 6: Financial Assets and Note 8: Financial Liabilities

+We focused our audit effort on the existence and valuation of the Company's financial assets and the completeness of the Company's financial liabilities as they represent the most significant driver of the Company's Net Tangible Assets and Profit.

 The Company's investments are considered to be non-complex in nature with fair value based on readily observable data from the ASX or other observable markets.
-Consequently, these investments are classified under Australian Accounting Standards as "Level 1" (i.e. where the valuation is based on quoted prices in active markets) or "Level 2" (i.e. where key inputs to valuation are based on other observable inputs).
-Our procedures included, amongst others: Obtaining an understanding of and evaluating the design of the investment management processes and controls; Reviewing and evaluating the independent auditors' reports on the design and operating effectiveness of internal controls (ASAE 3402 Assurance Reports on Controls at a Service Organisation) for the Custodians; Making enquiries as to whether there have been any changes to these controls or their effectiveness from the periods to which the auditors' reports relate to and where necessary obtaining bridging letters; Obtaining confirmations of the investment holdings directly from the Custodians; Assessing and recalculating the Company's valuation of individual investment holdings using independent pricing sources and inputs; Evaluating the accounting treatment of revaluations of financial assets and financial liabilities for current/deferred tax and unrealised gains or losses; and Assessing the adequacy of disclosures in the financial statements.
+Consequently, these investments are classified under Australian Accounting Standards as "Level 1" (i.e. where the valuation is based on quoted prices in active markets).

+Our procedures included, amongst others:

+- Obtaining an understanding of and evaluating the design and implementation of the investment management processes and controls; - Reviewing and evaluating the independent auditors' reports on the design and operating effectiveness of internal controls (ASAE 3402 Assurance Reports on Controls at a Service Organisation) for the Custodians; - Making enquiries as to whether there have been any changes to these controls or their effectiveness from the periods to which the auditors' reports relate to and where necessary obtaining bridging letters; - Obtaining confirmations of the investment holdings directly from the Custodians; - Assessing and recalculating the Company's valuation of individual investment holdings using independent pricing sources and inputs; - Evaluating the accounting treatment of revaluations of financial assets and financial liabilities for current/deferred tax and unrealised gains or losses; and - Assessing the adequacy of disclosures in the financial statements.